This information is supplementary to the information which you will receive along with your child’s report.

 Progress in Key Stage 4 and 5 (year ten upwards)

-Your child’s report shows their predicted grade, which for years ten and above students is what his/her teacher predicts he/she will achieve in their final GCSEs or A levels, if they continue to make progress as they are.
+Your child’s report shows their predicted grade, which for years ten and above students is what his/her teacher predicts he/she will achieve in their final GCSEs or A-levels, if they continue to make progress as they are.

 The Minimum Expected Grade (MEG) is based on the average performance of students with a similar level or score in year 6 SATs, nationally.
 The MEG is what a student would be expected to achieve, if they make good progress, based on their starting point.
-A chart showing how students are expected to make progress towards their MEG is attached.
+A chart showing how students are expected to make progress towards their MEG is below.